-- Heat the 8 Tbsp olive oil in a small saucepan on medium heat.
+- Heat the 8 tablespoons olive oil in a small saucepan over medium heat.
 Add the flour and cook for 3 minutes, stirring constantly.
 Gradually add the milk and the chicken broth, stirring without stopping.
 This can take up to 30 minutes.

-- Add the minced ham and continue to cook for about 2-3 minutes on low heat, continuing to stir.
+- Add the minced ham and continue to cook for about 2 to 3 minutes on low heat, continuing to stir.
 Remove from heat.
 Taste and adjust seasoning if necessary.

-- Allow to cool for 5-10 minutes and refrigerate at least 3 hours until mixture is cold.
+- Allow to cool for 5 to 10 minutes and refrigerate at least 3 hours until mixture is cold.
 If you are preparing a day or so ahead, you can cover the mixture tightly and keep refrigerated until you are ready to fry the croquettes.

 - Dip the croquettes in the beaten egg and coat with crumbs by rolling in the bowl.

 - Place the croquettes in the hot oil and fry quickly, turning several times, until golden.

 - Remove the croquettes with a slotted spoon and set on a paper towel to absorb the excess oil.

 - Serve immediately.
 If croquettes will not be served immediately, place in a warm oven (200 F degrees) for up to 30 minutes.